 Other people enjoy paddling under cover of darkness just for fun.
-Or, maybe your day on the water went a little longer than you expected.
+Or, maybe your day on the water went a little longer than expected.
 Sometimes it’s a good idea to have a light, even during the day, depending on the lighting conditions.

 In a hurry?
 Here are the top picks: